wincent/base16-nvim/README.md

 1. Make the changes to [the `templates/default.mustache` template](templates/default.mustache) in this repo (ie. in the submodule).
 This requires a decision for how to port the Vimscript of each upstream change into Lua.

-2. Copy the new template up to the superproject's working area by running this (from the superproject root):

-    ```
-    cp \
-      aspects/nvim/files/.config/nvim/pack/bundle/opt/base16-nvim/templates/default.mustache \
-      vendor/base16-templates/base16-nvim/templates
-    ```

-3. Run `NO_CLONE=1 support/base16-builder.rb` in the superproject.
-The `NO_CLONE` stops the changed template that was copied in the previous step from being updated.
+2. Run `support/base16-builder.rb` in the superproject.

-4. Commit the changes in the base16-nvim submodule:
+3. Commit the changes in the base16-nvim submodule:

     ```
     cd aspects/nvim/files/.config/nvim/pack/bundle/opt/base16-nvim